DMill31/datafun-07-ml/README.md

 Now your project is ready and the real fun can begin

 Don't forget to regularly Git add-commit-push to keep everything up to date

+## Workflow for this Notebook

+### Part 1 - Chart a Straight Line

+This short section focuses solely on learning how to graph using axes with a slope and intercept.
+The graph made compares Fahrenheit and Celsius values.

+### Part 2 - Prediction

+Part 2 focuses on creating a linear regression line to fit the Average High in NYC January 1895-2018 dataset.

+The data is first cleaned, then the model is built using stats from scipy.

+At the end, the linear regression line is graphed with the data for a nice visual.

+### Part 3 - Prediction

+Following a similar pattern to Part 2, another linear regression line is made to fit the same dataset.

+This time, however, the model is built using LinearRegression() from sklearn.

+This linear regression line is also graphed with the data for another nice visual.